ClareP212/GEOG5990Assessment2/README.md

  - enter 'python assessment2.py'

 ### GUI
-- select bacteria number, release height and the probability of each wind direction (north, south, east and west).
-The sum of all four wind irections should equal to 100%.
+- select bacteria number, release height, output resolution and the probability of each wind direction (north, south, east and west).
+The sum of all four wind directions should equal to 100%.
 - press the confirm setup button, if total wind probabilities sums to below 100, a message box will appear asking to ammend the wind sliders.
 - press the RUN button.
 - wait and enjoy!